 3. There are nearly 800 Confederate monuments and statues on public property throughout the country, the vast majority in the South.

-The study identified 772 monuments at county courthouses, town squares, state capitols and other public venues.
-The majority (596) were dedicated prior to 1950.
-Thirty were dedicated between 1950 and 1970.
+The study identified 780 monuments at county courthouses, town squares, state capitols and other public venues.
+The majority (604) were dedicated before 1950.
+Twenty eight were dedicated between 1950 and 1970.
 Thirty-four were dedicated after 2000.

 Many of these are memorials to Confederate soldiers, typically inscribed with colorful language extolling their heroism and valor, or, sometimes, the details of particular battles or local units.
 Some go further, however, to glorify the Confederacy’s cause.
 For example, in Abbeville, South Carolina, a monument erected in 1906 is inscribed with a poem that reads, in part: “The world shall yet decide, in truth’s clear, far-off light, that the soldiers who wore the gray, and died with Lee, were in the right.”

-These monuments are found in a total of 24 states including the District of Columbia.
+These monuments are found in a total of 23 states and the District of Columbia.
 Outside of the seceding states, the states with the most are Kentucky (24), Missouri (13) and West Virginia (9).
-Monuments are also found in states far from the Confederacy, including California (7) and Arizona (4).
+Monuments are also found in states far from the Confederacy, including California (3) and Arizona (4).
 There was even a Confederate monument in Massachusetts, a stalwart of the Union during the Civil War, but it was removed from Georges Island in Boston Harbor in 2017.